-Students at all levels (including associates, undergraduates, graduates, etc.) are welcome to contact us.
-While the majority of our interns conduct outdoor field projects during the spring and summer, we do offer outdoor placements for the fall and winter months as well as some indoor, office-based placements.
+We offer opportunities for students seeking academic credit or others interested in gaining nonprofit experience and applied, hands-on experience related to one’s studies.
+Students at all levels (including associates, undergraduates, etc.) studying biology, environmental studies, ecology, policy, marketing and communications, business or another related field are welcome to contact us to pursue a placement.
+While most of our interns conduct outdoor field projects during the spring and summer, we do offer outdoor placements for the fall and winter months as well as some indoor, office-based placements.

 Current internship opportunities are listed below.
 If you don't see something that matches your skills and interests, we may be able to work with you in tailoring a placement to complement your studies.
-A few examples of past placements include projects conducting invertebrate, amphibian and avian inventories and surveys at preserves throughout Oregon and projects researching and mapping the abundance of invasive, exotic species.
+A few examples of past placements include science research and monitoring, habitat restoration, policy research, outreach, volunteer program coordination and more.

 Contact email@example.com to learn more about existing or potential internships.

 The Nature Conservancy is not able to offer a stipend for these positions.
-If you are interested in paid seasonal fieldwork, please visit employment section of The Nature Conservancy's web site, nature.org/careers, or call our National Job Hotline at (703) 247-3721.
+If you are interested in pursuing paid employment, please visit nature.org/careers.